SolemmaLLC/ClimateStudioDocs/docs/thermalZoneSettings.rst

    :width: 900px
    :align: center

-Comming soon.

 **Carbon And Cost Factors**

 Under the settings tab the user can specify carbon and cost factors for heating, cooling, hot water use and electricity.
 These conversion factors are then used to translate the different loads into equivalent carbon emissions or energy costs.

 For example, an electricity price of 0.106 $/kWh corresponds to the 2019 average US retail price for electricity.
 At the same time, the approximate US retail price for natural gas was 0.04 $/kWh.

 The ClimateStudio default values for electricity (cooling and electricity) of 0.612 CO2e kg/kWh correspond to the 2017 average value for the US grid.
 It is worth pointing out that these numbers are highly variable both over time and regionally.
 Up to date numbers for different US zip codes are provided by the Energy Protection Agency’s Power Profiler https://www.epa.gov/energy/power-profiler#/.